ujala111/Fellowship_project/README.md

 <p><strong>Task-5</strong></p>

 <p>This task was also simple.
-Just need to render an HTML to show "not found error" or use abort() method with 404 error.
+Just need to render an HTML to show "Unauthorised Access" or use abort() method with 401 error.
 I used abort() method.
-Hence first I added abort module from the flask. and just passed the error code(404) in the parameter and return this abort method with 404 error and completed this task. </p>
+Hence first I added abort module from the flask. and just passed the error code(401) in the parameter and return this abort method with 401 error and completed this task. </p>
 <p>To deny requests at Robots.txt- http://localhost:8080/robots.txt </p>

 <p><strong>Task-6</strong></p>